 This list is not meant to be exhaustive.
 It is meant to give you a good idea of what you need to get started.
 You don’t have to start with a complete set but, you need the essentials.
 Borrowing tools is not a good route to take.

-I have only listed a few of the tools I recommend in the list.
+I have listed a few of the tools I recommend in the list they are links to amazon.
 Scroll past the list to see more about tips for buying and what is the best bang for the buck.

 You can also Download this PDF and print it off.